elenagarciamorato/GDASC/README.md

 ## Benchmarks:

-To comprehensively evaluate its performance, an extensive series of experiments is conducted across datasets varying in type, size, dimensionality, and sparsity.
+To thoroughly assess its performance, a wide range of experiments is carried out on datasets differing in type, size, dimensionality, and sparsity.

 By using the train set, we approach MSA using Euclidean, Manhattan, Chebyshev, and cosine distances, respectively.
 Then, we perform searches for the 5, 10, and 15 approximate nearest neighbors of every query point contained in the corresponding test set.

+Initially, we apply MSA with Euclidean, Manhattan, Chebyshev, and cosine distances on the training set.
+Subsequently, NSA is utilized to search for the 5, 10, and 15 approximate nearest neighbors of each query point in the test set.
+To assess GDASC's performance, we calculate the average recall for each distance metric and compare the results with those achieved by two other algorithms: PyNN and FLANN.
-The average recall of the searches conducted is computed and compared with those obtained by employing two other algorithms: PyNN and FLANN.
+The average recall of the searches conducted is computed and the results are compared with those achieved by two other algorithms: PyNN and FLANN.

 ### Datasets:
 | Dataset                                                       | Label       | N         | Dimensionality | High Sparsity | Data Type  |